gopherd/example/README.md

 ### 1.1 Key Features

-- Generic-based component system
-- Lifecycle management
-- Dependency injection
-- Event system
-- Support for loading configurations from standard input, files, and remote HTTP services
+- **Modern, generic-based architecture**: Leverage Go's generics for type-safe component creation and management
+- **Flexible configuration**: Load configurations from files, URLs, or standard input with type safety
+- **Template processing**: Use Go templates in your component configurations for dynamic setups
-- Support for JSON, TOML, YAML, and other arbitrary configuration formats through encoders and decoders
+- **Multiple format support**: Handle JSON, TOML, YAML, and other arbitrary configuration formats through encoders and decoders
+- **Automatic dependency injection**: Simplify component integration with built-in dependency resolution and injection

 ## 2. Quick Start